danielkucera/esp-arduino-ebus/README.md

 ```

 ### Home Assistant Support
 When a command is loaded with **ha** (true), an MQTT topic is automatically created under **homeassistant**.
 A running Home Assistant instance should create a new entity in Home Assistant if MQTT autodiscovery is enabled.
-According to the above data it should look like the following examples.
+According to the above data it should look like the following example.
 ```
 topic: homeassistant/sensor/ebus8406ac/outdoor_temperature/config
 payload: